Kishor2402/LocalRepo/README.md

-# This is my Local Repo
+# This is my Local Repository for HTML and CSS project
 <br><br>
 Made a local repository for simple HTML and CSS Project